ACM-SIGBED/emsoft/names/l/Loyall, Joseph P..md

 * PCs: 2005

-## EMSOFT 2003: 3rd ACM SIGBED International Workshop on Embedded Software
+## EMSOFT 2003: 3rd International Conference on Embedded Software

 ### Emerging Trends in Adaptive Middleware and Its Application to Distributed Real-Time Embedded Systems
 Loyall, Joseph P.